MagnetGold (MTG) Price Reaches $0.20 on Exchanges

 [Whitepaper](https://www.cryptocompare.com/media/40484980/mtggold-whitepaper.pdf)”

-It is usually not presently possible to purchase alternative cryptocurrencies such as MagnetGold directly using U.S. dollars.
-Investors seeking to trade MagnetGold should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase MagnetGold using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as MagnetGold directly using US dollars.
+Investors seeking to trade MagnetGold should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy MagnetGold using one of the aforementioned exchanges.

 Receive News & Updates for MagnetGold Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for MagnetGold and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.